 Every year after the holidays we are left with delicious leftovers.
-But if i’m honest, we don’t want holiday leftovers past 2 days.
-We kinda get over the same stuff.
-I make an effort to make delicious meals using our leftover turkey because it’s one of the easiest leftovers to add into my favorite Mexican dishes.
+But if I’m honest, we don’t want holiday leftovers past 2 days.
+We kinda get tired of the same stuff.
+I make an effort to make delicious meals using our leftover turkey because it’s one of the easiest leftovers to add to my favorite Mexican dishes.
 This year I knew my leftover turkey would be perfect for a soup so I made pozole rojo.

 Make Pozole Rojo with Leftover Turkey

 The ingredients aren’t many.
-You will need dried chiles gauajillo and ancho.
+You will need dried chiles guajillos and ancho.
 For spices be sure to have ground cumin, bay leaf and garlic!
 I added extra flavor using Ancho chile powder and hot Mexican chile powder to my sauce.
-Also I didn’t give a specific measurement for salt because your turkey will be seasoned different from mine.
+Also, I didn’t give a specific measurement for salt because your turkey will be seasoned differently from mine.
 Taste the sauce and add salt and taste the soup after adding turkey and sauce for taste.

 - leftover turkey (about 4 cups chopped)